ChrissieFrankie/CODING-CHALLENGES/README.md

 ## Context :chart_with_upwards_trend:

-The college experience has fried the engine mentioned above.
+The college experience has turned down the neurons mentioned above.

 ## Scope :telescope: